kategengler/reefpoints/source/posts/2014-12-26-pattern-matching-in-elixir-for-rubyists.md

 end
 ```

-The first question Ruby devs have is *why are there three of the same
+The first question Ruby devs have is *why are there three functions of the same
 name?* In Elixir you can define multiple functions of the same name as
 long as the function signatures are unique.
 Functions are matched
 against the values passed in.
 So `foo(:something, 2, 3)` would match the